-The space office was the first piece of hardware Andrew Probert helped design on Star Trek: The Motion Picture.
-He told Starlog magazine (March 1980) that he inherited the basics from the work that had been prepared for the Star Trek: Phase II television series by Mike Minor, the pilot of which had been rewritten to become the first feature film.
+The space office was the first piece of hardware Andrew Probert helped design for Star Trek: The Motion Picture.
+He told Starlog magazine in 1980 that he inherited the basics from Mike Minor, who had done the concept art for the aborted second Star Trek television series, Phase II.

-Probert recalled that Richard Taylor, the movie’s original art director, “asked for something that was multi-leveled and complex” and that he “was shooting for something logical that would work within the established boundaries of Starfleet technology.”
+Richard Taylor, the movie’s first art director, “asked for something that was multi-leveled and complex” Probert remembered, and “was shooting for something logical that would work within the established boundaries of Starfleet technology.”

-At his website, Probert adds that the station was intended to have the capacity of “assembling spaceships from prefabricated elements ‘beamed’ to its location.”
+Probert wrote on his own website that the station was intended to have the capacity of “assembling spaceships from prefabricated elements ‘beamed’ to its location.”
 It therefore made sense to him that the complex could fabricate additional parts needed to repair or refurbish starships, although it seems that this requirement was either dropped or disregarded given how small the station turned out to be.

-The travel pods which Probert designed in conjunction with the space office were initially to be “shaped exactly like the office units,” he writes at his site, “and, when docked, would be indistinguishable from them.”
-Gene Roddenberry liked to think of them as “flying offices”, an idea that evolved into the much smaller craft Scotty would steer toward the refit Enterprise in drydock.
+The travel pods which Probert designed in conjunction with the space office were initially to be “shaped exactly like the office units,” he wrote on his website, “and, when docked, would be indistinguishable from them.”
+Gene Roddenberry liked to think of them as “flying offices,” an idea that evolved into the smaller craft Scotty steers toward the refit Enterprise in the movie.

 Following The Motion Picture, the model was turned upside down and modified to become Regula I in Star Trek II: The Wrath of Khan, which had to come in on a tighter budget.

-“We were given the task of making it look different,” Steve Gawley, who was the head of ILM’s model shop at the time, told Star Trek: The Magazine (September 2002).
+“We were given the task of making it look different,” Steve Gawley, who was the head of ILM’s model shop at the time, told Star Trek: The Magazine in 2002.
 “We took it apart and put it upside down and then reattached some of the outer pods in a different way.”

 Another modification his company made was adding an animated sequence of lights to the hangar bay.